 Mutual Fund Rankings

-The information below shows how the top six managed mutual funds of 2000 fared after a year.
-Don’t be fooled by the data being from 2000, this is an annual occurrence.
+The information below shows how the top six managed mutual funds of 2000 fared in 2001.
 Many people think they can just find the best performing managed mutual funds and that they will continue to perform, they don’t.
 This shows that picking mutual funds is as futile as trying to pick stocks.
 When you read a prospectus detailing a mutual funds objectives, all funds use this disclaimer: past performance is not a guarantee of future results.

 Most Investors Earn Below Average Returns

 Over a 20-year period ending 12/31/15, the S&P 500 Index averaged 9.85% a year while the average equity fund investor earned 5.19% according to an annual study called the Quantitative Analysis of Investor Behavior by Dalbar, Inc. The study attempts to measure the impact of investor decisions to buy, sell, and switch into and out of mutual funds.
 The poor return is due largely to trying to time the market.
 The study shows that many investors would sell when the market was low out of fear and then buy after the market had reached new highs.
 This is sort of like buying something at regular price and then returning it when it goes on sale; not very profitable.
 To be successful, one needs to stay the course and stick to your long-term plan even when the market drastically declines periodically.

 Listed below are some financial terms that describe common investor mistakes.

 Recency Bias – People tend to put too much emphasis on recent history.
 You have to think long-term and avoid paying attention to short-term market fluctuations.